menu icon

 • Spinach- I try to incorporate some vegetables in at breakfast and spinach is great for this smoothie because it amplifies the green from the matcha powder without changing the flavor much.
 I used frozen spinach but fresh works too or you can leave it out.

-• Frozen Cauliflower- This is another one of my go-to vegetables in smoothies because you can't taste it and it helps to thicken the smoothie.
+• Frozen Cauliflower- This is another one of my go-to vegetables in smoothies (like this chocolate protein smoothie) because you can't taste it and it helps to thicken the smoothie.

 • Substitution: Ice cubes can be used instead to help thicken it or it can be left out.